nm-morais/DeMMon-thesis/notes.md

 Thicket effectively builds an overlay where almost 100% of nodes are interior in a single spanning tree, significantly improving load balancing properties in tree-based multicast systems, as long as each tree is used to transmit similar amounts of data.
 Limitations of thicket are: (1)  assumes that source nodes and nodes that serve as root nodes never fail; (2) the load balancing properties of the overlay do not take into account device heterogeneity nor network congestion; (3) the number of connections is linear with respect with the number of trees (4) the trees may become unbalanced as a function of the underlying network.

+## Rollerchain

+Rollerchain is a protocol which establishes a group-based DHT by leveraging on techniques from both structured and unstructured  overlays (Chord and Overnesia).
+In short, group-based DHTs function in a similar manner as regular DHTs, however, each node in the DHT is materialized by a small group of peers, the size of which depends on a protocol parameter.

+The protocol functions as follows: the Overnesia protocol materializes an unstructured overlay composed by logical groups of physical peers who share the same id.
+Then, the peer with the lowest identifier within each logical group joins the structured overlay and obtains links to other virtual peers, which are distributed a round-robin manner among group members such that each group member has a single connection to each group member of other virtual nodes.

+Replication in Rollerchain achieves better robustness to churn events when compared to other other replication strategies, however, there are limitations to this approach: (1) the load is unbalanced within members of each group, as only one node  is in charge of populating and balancing the inter-group links; (2) similar to Chord, nodes do not learn from incoming queries, which contrasts with other DHTs such as Pastry; (3) the protocol has a higher maintenance cost when compared to a regular DHT.

 ## FogTorch

 FogTorch is a service deployment framework aimed at determining eligible